triSYCL/triSYCL/README.rst

   reviewed by the Clang/LLVM community;

 - extend runtime and Clang_/LLVM_ to generate OpenCL/SPIR_ from `C++`_
-  single-source kernels, by using OpenMP outliner;
+  single-source kernels, by using OpenMP outliner.
+Starting from an open source OpenCL C/C++ compiler sounds great;

 - alternatively develop a Clang/LLVM-based version, recycling the outliner which is already present for OpenMP support and modify it to generate